jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/SequentialContainerAdaptors/task.md

 std::cout << "Front of the queue: " << q.front() << "\n";
 ```

 [`std::priority_queue`](https://en.cppreference.com/w/cpp/container/priority_queue) is a container adaptor that provides a [priority queue](https://en.wikipedia.org/wiki/Priority_queue) data structure.
-The elements are inserted in arbitrary order and are removed according to the priority.
+The elements are inserted in an arbitrary order and are removed according to their priority.
 The priority is defined by the `Compare` template parameter.
 The default value of `Compare` is `std::less<T>`, which sorts the elements in ascending order.

 Here is a code example illustrating the usage of `std::priority_queue`: